TritonDataCenter/sdc-imgapi/docs/index.md

 the "manifest")](#image-manifests).
 The following API instances and tools are relevant for managing images in and for SmartOS and SDC.

-The Joyent IMGAPI (<https://images.joyent.com>) is the central repository of Joyent-vetted base images for usage in SmartOS.
-(Images from software vendors may exist here, but are still vetted by Joyent.)
+The SmartoS IMGAPI (<https://images.smartos.org>) is the central repository of vetted base images for usage in SmartOS.
+(Images from software vendors may exist here, but are still vetted.)
 All images here are public -- no read auth, no private images.
 SmartOS' `imgadm` version 2 is configured to use this image repository by default.
 SDC's operator portal (a.k.a. adminui) is configured by default to use this repository from which to import images.

-Administration of <https://images.joyent.com> is via the `joyent-imgadm` tool (currently available in `git@github.com:joyent/sdc-imgapi-cli.git`).
+Administration of <https://images.smartos.org> is via the `images-imgadm` tool (currently available in `git@github.com:TritonDataCenter/sdc-imgapi-cli.git`).

 There is an IMGAPI in each SDC datacenter that manages images available in that datacenter.
 "IMGAPI" without scoping typically refers to this IMGAPI